go-i2p/go-sam-go/datagram2/DOC.md

 ReceiveDatagram receives a single authenticated datagram from the I2P network.
 This method is a convenience wrapper that performs a direct single read operation without starting a continuous receive loop.
 For continuous reception, use NewReader() and manage the reader lifecycle manually.

-All datagrams are authenticated by the I2P router with signature verification performed internally.
-DATAGRAM2 provides replay protection.

-Example usage:

-    datagram, err := session.ReceiveDatagram()
+Example usage: datagram, err := session.ReceiveDatagram()
-    if err != nil {
-        // Handle error
-    }
-    // Process datagram.Data from datagram.Source

 #### func (*Datagram2Session) SendDatagram